khushboo8252/khushboo8252/README.md

 ⚛️ Some technologies that I love to working with includes MERN stack.

-🚀 I have learned couple of CSS libraries like Chakra UI & styled-components.
+🚀 I have learned couple of CSS libraries like Tailwind CSS & styled-components.

 📧 Email - khushbooranjan8252@gmail.com